 Meet the emergency needs of families affected by political instability and violence.
-Improve families’ ability to weather recurring shocks, rehabilitate community infrastructure and provide youth with support to become active, contributing members of society.
+Improve families' ability to weather recurring shocks, rehabilitate community infrastructure and provide families with critical support to ensure their food security needs are met.

-In March of 2015, violent clashes between government and non-government forces erupted, fueling ongoing warfare that has since forced 2.8 million people from their homes and left 21.2 million — more than 80 percent of the population — in need of humanitarian aid.
+In March of 2015, violent clashes between government and non-government forces erupted, fueling ongoing warfare that has since forced more than 3 million people from their homes and left 18.1 million people — 68 percent of the population — in need of humanitarian aid.

 - Emergency response: Providing food and hygiene supplies, and increasing access to water and sanitation for the most vulnerable families.

-- Water: Construction and rehabilitation of water systems, irrigation channels, toilet facilities and other community infrastructure.
+- Water: Constructing and rehabilitating water systems, irrigation channels, toilet facilities and other community infrastructure.
 Promoting proper hygiene in schools and communities.

 All stories about Yemen